combra-lab/snn-eeg/readme.md

 This will test the model that is trained on the GPU and deployed on Loihi.
 To run the code correctly, `MODEL_DIR` value in the script needs to be changed to the directory that stores the trained model.

 ## Acknowledgment ##
-This work is supported through the Grant K12HD093427 from the National Center for Medical Rehabilitation Research, NIH/NICHD, and also by Intel's Neuromorphic Research Community Grant Award
+This work is supported through the Grant K12HD093427 from the National Center for Medical Rehabilitation Research, NIH/NICHD; and Intel's Neuromorphic Research Community Grant Award